 -

+Purchases of motor vehicles, boats, recreational vehicles as defined in s.
 340.01(48r), Wis.
-Stats., and aircraft are taxed, for county and stadium sales tax purposes, based on the county in which the item is
+Stats., and aircraft are taxed, for county and city sales tax purposes, based on the county and city in which the item is

 customarily kept.